-Barrister shouts at jury after his Tinder date rape conviction
+Barrister found guilty of raping woman he met on Tinder

 - Published

-A barrister shouted at jurors "I didn't do it" after they found him guilty of raping his Tinder date.
+A barrister has been found guilty by an Old Bailey jury of raping a woman.

-Robin Jacobs, 39, told the woman to "hold steady" before unexpectedly initiating anal sex in September 2017, the Old Bailey heard.
+Robin Jacobs, 39, unexpectedly initiated anal sex during a consensual encounter, the court heard.

-The woman said she twice told Jacobs to stop and screamed "get out" before he moved away after 20 to 30 seconds.
+The woman, who met Jacobs through the Tinder dating app, said she twice told him to stop and screamed at him before he moved away after 20 to 30 seconds.

-Jacobs, from South Woodford, east London, denied the charges and said he believed the woman had consented.
+Jacobs, from South Woodford, east London, said he believed the woman had consented.
+He shouted from the dock "I didn't do it" after he was convicted.

-Jurors at the Old Bailey deliberated for four hours and 47 minutes to find him guilty of rape, by a majority verdict of 10 to two, following a retrial.
+Jurors deliberated for four hours and 47 minutes to find him guilty of rape, by a majority verdict of 10 to two, following a retrial.

 'Calm down'